craftcms/contact-form/README.md

-# Contact Form plugin for Craft
+# Contact Form for Craft CMS

 This plugin allows you to add an email contact form to your website.